adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 #### DNA

 There has been a breaking change to DNA, many tokens have changed.
+In addition, a script was run that changed our vars, so our vars don't look like Spectrum-CSS's vars.
+We will need to see if the script can be run again or if it's even something we want to keep.

 ##### Upgrade to 7.0 DNA first